XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/items/enchantments.md

 ### Leafy Libirator
 Leafy Libirator can only be added to shears.This enchantment will break leaf blocks within an instant.
 It has a per-use-cap to avoid crashes on low-end devices.
 ### Harvest Touch
 Harvest Touch can only be added to hoes.
 This is a special enchantment.
-For startes, it will let you break any crops within a 3x3 range when you break them with your hoe.
+It will let you break any crops within a 3x3 range when you break them with your hoe.
 Hoe's will be able to vein mine tallgrass and hay bales in an instant.

 ### How do I add to my tools?